 Down Syndrome is the most common genetic condition and affects one out of every 691 babies in America.
 Individuals with Down Syndrome have varying degrees of cognitive delay.
 While the majority of individuals with Down Syndrome are in the “mild to moderate” category, there are some individuals with “moderate to severe” cognitive delay.
-We currently have two Down Syndrome day care centers in South Carolina.
+We currently have two Down Syndrome day care centers in Florence and Marion, South Carolina.

 In the early 1900’s the life expectancy of a child with Down Syndrome was around nine years of age, however, with recent advancement in clinical treatments, as many as 80% of affected individuals are able to reach the age of 60.
 We understand the varying levels of this condition and are here to help your loved one feel comfortable, confident, and most of all, happy.